Silent Terror: A Young Musician Loses—and Saves—His Hearing

-For Bruce, the surgeries that he received over the course of those four years were life changing.
+For Bruce, the surgeries that he received over the course of several years were life changing.
 He regained 60 percent of his hearing.
 And once the diseased bones had been replaced, the doctors told him that hearing aids would supplement his ability to hear even further.

-Today, when he’s not writing and producing music, Bruce is travelling the world mixing and recording the audio for reality-TV programs such as CBS’s The Amazing Race and Bravo’s Top Chef.
-But above all, after fighting so long and hard for his ability to hear, Bruce can now communicate and enjoy life with his wife Holly while maintaining a career as a musician and sound engineer.
-Just the simple act of communication is a blessing that Bruce now counts every day.
+But above all, after fighting so long and hard for his ability to hear, Bruce can now communicate and enjoy life with his wife and joyful son.
+Just the simple act of communication is a blessing that Bruce counts every day.